voberoi/duckdb-window-function-segfault/README.md

 # duckdb-window-function-segfault
 A segfault occurs running the `list()` aggregate function as a window function on the Parquet file in this repo.

-It seems to be isoalated to `list()` being used as an aggregate function in a windowing context. `list()` works in a GROUP BY.
+It seems to be isolated to `list()` being used as an aggregate function in a windowing context. `list()` works in a GROUP BY.
 Other window functions work on this data as well.

 Version: This occurs in 0.6.0 and 0.5.1.
 Platform: M1 Mac OS